shivaylamba/developer.adobe.com/docs/TESTING-CI-CD.md

 3. deploy code to Runtime (`hlx deploy`); code in Runtime is enshrined based on `git` SHAs in this repo, so production, staging and pull request deployments are isolated.
-4. ensure runtime actions respond as expected, e.g. serve up HTTP 200
+4. ensure runtime actions respond as expected, e.g. serve up HTTP 200 and expected content
     - *TODO*: what does this mean? some suggestions:
         - `hlx publish` to verify Runtime functionality (see proposal in [adobe/helix-cli#373](https://github.com/adobe/helix-cli/issues/373))